Spring 2020 - Cancelled

 |After Friday, January 10, 2020||No refund is issued to the student.|

-Once the program has begun, students withdrawing receive no refund unless T&E suspends the program.
-It is understood that SADDLEBACK COLLEGE – SOCCCD will not cancel the program if the necessary minimum number of 12 participating students enroll by Thursday, November 17, 2016.
-If the U.S. State Department issues travel warnings advising U.S. citizens not to travel to Spain, or if they are already in Spain, to leave it, T&E will: If the If the program has not started, either makes suitable alternative arrangements or cancel the program (and issue a full refund) if it has not started.
-If the program has started, it will be suspended and students will be flown back to the U.S., where T&E will issue a prorate rebate of fees paid for the portion of the program not completed, less a $100 processing fee, $210 insurance premium, $50 non-refundable application fee and any costs incurred flying the student home.
+Once the program has begun students withdrawing receive no refund unless T&E suspends the program.
+It is understood that SADDLEBACK COLLEGE – SOCCCD will not cancel the program if the necessary minimum number of participants have not been enrolled by Friday, November 17th, 2017.
+In the of the U.S. State Department issuing a travel warning which advises U.S. citizens not to travel to Spain, or if they are already in Spain, to leave it, T&E will: If the If the program has not started, either makes suitable alternative arrangements or cancel the program and refund all fees paid.
+If the program has started, suspend the program and fly the student’s home.
+If students are returned home they will receive a prorate rebate of fees paid to T&E for the proportion of the program not completed, less the $100 processing fee, the $210 insurance premium, the $50 non-refundable application fee and any costs incurred flying the student home.

 Courses Offered at the Program Site